Manage job inputs

 ```

 The function `launch.manage_wandb_config()` configures the job to accept input values for the `Run.config` object.
 The optional `include` and `exclude` options take path prefixes within the nested config object.
-This can be useful if, for example, a job uses a library whose options you don't want to expose to end users.
+This is useful if, for example, a job uses a library whose options you don't want to expose to end users.

-If `include` prefixes are provided, only paths within the config that match an `include` prefix will accept input values.
-If `exclude` prefixes are provided, no paths that match the `exclude` list will be filtered out of the input values.
-If a path matches both an `include` and an `exclude` prefix, the `exclude` prefix will take precedence.
+If you provide `include` prefixes, only paths within the config that match an `include` prefix accept input values.
+If you provide `exclude` prefixes, paths that match the `exclude` list are filtered out of the input values.
+If a path matches both an `include` and an `exclude` prefix, the `exclude` prefix takes precedence.

-In the preceding example, the path `["trainer.private"]` will filter out the `private` key from the `trainer` object, and the path `["trainer"]` will filter out all keys not under the `trainer` object.
+In the preceding example, the path `["trainer.private"]` filters out the `private` key from the `trainer` object, and the path `["trainer"]` filters out all keys not under the `trainer` object.

 <Note>